mappu/miqt/README.md

 The `connect(sourceObject, sourceSignal, targetObject, targetSlot)` is projected as `targetObject.onSourceSignal(func()...)`.

+Qt class inherited types are projected as a Go embedded struct.
+For example, to pass a `var myLabel *qt.QLabel` to a function taking only the `*qt.QWidget` base class, write `myLabel.QWidget`.

 Some C++ idioms that were difficult to project were omitted from the binding.
 But, this can be improved in the future.

 ### Q7.
 How can I compile for Windows from a Linux host OS?